zx80/flask-simple-auth/README.md

 - should try to reduce "no cover" pragmas
 - coverage should include demo run
 - refactor password manager in a separate class?
-- allow to register scopes for oauth?
 - add `issuer` route parameter?
-- make oauth and object\_perms compatible, if needed?
-- document oauth authz in the Authorizations section?
 - how to have several issuers and their signatures?
 - allow required group registration?